 Ingredients You'll Need

-You will need the following ingredients to make banana blueberry oatmeal muffins with streusel topping: ripe bananas, carrots, flour, oatmeal, cinnamon, brown sugar, baking soda, egg, butter, vanilla extract, and salt.
+You will need the following ingredients to make blueberry streusel muffins: flour, vanilla extract, cornstarch, ricotta, milk, oil, cinnamon, brown sugar, baking soda, egg, butter, and salt.

 - blueberries - add a tangy burst of flavor